Language

 How do I convert Foot Pounds to Inch Pounds?

-To convert Foot-pound force to Inch-pound force, multiply the ft·lbf value by 12.0000.
-For example, 1 ft·lbf = 12.0000 in·lbf.
+Multiply the ft·lbf value by 12.0000.
+For example, 1 ft·lbf = 12.0000 in·lbf, and 5 ft·lbf = 60.00 in·lbf.

 What is the formula for Foot Pounds to Inch Pounds?

-The conversion formula is: in·lbf = ft·lbf × 12.0000.
-Conversely, to convert back: ft·lbf = in·lbf × 0.083333.
+The formula is in·lbf = ft·lbf × 12.0000.
+To convert back: ft·lbf = in·lbf × 0.083333.

-What is Foot-pound force?
+What is Foot-pound force (ft·lbf)?

-What is Inch-pound force?
+What is Inch-pound force (in·lbf)?

 Is this converter accurate?